franktranvantu/spring-basics/README.md

-# Create a Category Model
+# Add a CategoryRepository
-In this section, you are tasked with creating a model for a `Category` object.
+In this section, you are tasked with creating a repository for your `Category` objects.